Azure-Samples/networking-dotnet-log-converter/README.md

 author: JayHCho
 ---

-# Azure Networking PowerBI Connector
+# Azure Networking Log Converter

 Code for downloading network monitoring logs and converting them to .CSV files to be uploaded to Power BI for analysis.
 ## Running this sample